SimonThuillier/java-build/4-maven-with-dep/README.md

 [ERROR]   symbol:   variable CommonHelper`

 We try to compile without including the common package as a dependency.
-Indeed maven checks completude of dependencies before compiling to prevent runtime errors.
+Indeed, maven checks completude of dependencies before compiling to prevent runtime errors.

 If the dependency is also a maven handled module we should use the dependency mechanism.
-However here common is not.
+However, here common is not.
 So how can we do ?

 see https://maven.apache.org/guides/mini/guide-3rd-party-jars-local.html
 The trick is to use the maven-install-plugin that will guess a maven module from the jar we want to use, then use it as a dependency.